Hookd, which will allow YouTube creators to license commercial music for their videos, launches in beta on 11 September.

-Paul Sampson, the CEO of hookd, says: “We’re building hookd for you.
+Paul Sampson, the CEO of hookd, addressed creators directly: “We’re building hookd for you.
 We’re speaking to the artists and the labels to convince them to make a change and better understand this generation and social video.”

 License costs range from £7 to £150, with the amount decided based on the creator’s average video viewership.
 The license also protects creators’ videos if used by third parties.

-Read more about Disabled Creators Call on YouTube to Review Ad Policy.
-Alternatively, check out Hannah Rutherford talking about Demonetisation and Moving to Twitch.
+Read more about disabled creators calling on YouTube to review its ad policy.
+Alternatively, check out Hannah Rutherford talking about demonetisation and moving to Twitch.